-In this page, you can edit your profile name; configure wireless security like WEP, WPA, WPA2, 802.1x ...etc.
+In this page, you can edit your profile name, configure wireless security like WEP, WPA, WPA2, 802.1x ...etc.
 After finishing setup, click OK button to save configuration.

-3.2.5 Status
+4.2.5 Status

-In this page, it shows all wireless, networking and device driver version of 2.4GHz in detail.
+In this page, it shows all wireless, networking and device driver version in details.